psa21git/psa21git/README.md

 - 🎓 I'm a Student and Web Developer
 - 🔭 I’m currently working on Web Development
-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently learning C++
-- 👯 I’m looking to collaborate with open source enthusiasts
+- 👯 I’m looking to collaborate with open-source enthusiasts
-- 🥅 2024 Goals: Learn DevOps, Nextjs And strengthen DSA
+- 🥅 2024 Goals: Learn DevOps And strengthen DSA

 <br>